protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

 in a oneof is set (if any) using a special `case()` or `WhichOneof()` method, depending on your chosen language.

+Note that if *multiple values are set, the last set value as determined by the order in the proto will overwrite all previous ones*.

 Field numbers for oneof fields must be unique within the enclosing message.

 ### Using Oneof {#using-oneof}